 How Is Impetigo Diagnosed?

-Impetigo is characterized by red sores or blisters, which a pediatrician will easily identify.
+This bacterial infection is characterized by red sores or blisters, which a pediatrician will easily identify.
 These sores or blisters will usually be surrounded by a crust, which is often yellow or brown.

-Does This Need Antibiotics to Heal?
+Does Impetigo Need Antibiotics to Heal?

 Antibiotics are the most common treatment for impetigo and can speed up the healing process.
 In most cases, you will see improvement in just a few days.